 Playwrights’ Workshop Montréal is committed to the exploration of dramaturgy as a process and a practice, fundamental to the creation of new work.
 Dramaturgy is an exploration of all the elements that make a work, how they are brought together to create meaning, and what the process for developing that work might be.

-PWM understands that the work of playwriting and performance making is not created in a vacuum, but that it interacts with society.
-Theatre can be impactful, and therefore we consider not only how a piece is made and by whom, but also its effect and meaning beyond the walls of our studio.
-We collaborate with artists that are wrestling with these complexities.
+PWM understands that the work of play development and performance making is not created in a vacuum, but that it interacts with society.
+Theatre is impactful, and therefore PWM considers not only how a piece is made and by whom, but also its effect and meaning beyond the walls of a creation studio.
+PWM collaborates with playwright/creator(s) that are wrestling with these complexities.

-PWM works with playwrights, creators and companies who are making work for theatre and live performance.
+PWM works with playwrights, creators, collectives and companies who are making work for theatre and live performance.

-PWM is mindful that developing new work needs to be planned and resourced.
-For these reasons we have initiated an Application process for all our dramaturgical collaborations that will take place once a year, at the end of the present season.
-For application guidelines please see our application process page.
+PWM is aware that developing new work needs to be planned and resourced.
+For these reasons, we have initiated an application process for all our dramaturgical collaborations that will take place once a year.
+For application guidelines, please see our Dramaturgical Collaboration page.

-We begin dramaturgical collaborations with artists at any stage of their creative process.
-This can include the idea stage, first draft stage, or as it nears production.
-We meet with the creator/s and having a conversation about their work.
+We meet with the playwright/creator(s) and have a conversation about their work.
 We listen with attention and care to understand who an artist is, what they are making, and how they want their work to evolve.
 We respect that collaboration is an act of deep trust.

 We work hard at keeping the environment free from the pressures of production by focusing on the exploratory phase of the work.
-We offer opportunities for deep investigation which may include dramaturgical conversations, workshops, studio residencies, mentorships, readings, and professional development opportunities.
+We offer opportunities for deep investigation which may include Dramaturgical Conversations, Workshops, Résidences, Mentorships, Public Readings and professional development opportunities.
 A glossary of these terms can be found ici.

-We collaborate on a variety of work, and essential to our approach is tailoring the process to suit the artist and the needs of their project.
+Our approach is to tailor the process to suit the playwright/creator(s) and the needs of their project.
 Sometimes our collaborations are brief, sometimes they are sustained over long periods of time.
 Sometimes we work one-on-one, sometimes we assemble a team!
 We pay all the playwright/creator(s) and artists in our Résidence et Atelier programs.

 Workshop: An opportunity to explore a work in progress with actors/collaborators in order to evolve the project.
-The workshop is led by a dramaturg in collaboration with the playwright/creator(s).
+The Workshop is led by a dramaturg in collaboration with the playwright/creator(s).
 If the project is text based, it will be read by a company of actors and the playwright and dramaturg will then have the opportunity to ask and explore questions with the company.
-If the project is not text based the workshop is designed around whatever elements create the narrative/event.
-Sometimes a private reading for invited guests is a part of a workshop, and it is used as an opportunity to introduce the work to an audience for the first time.
-The length of a workshop is determined by the needs of the project.
+If the project is not text based, the Workshop is designed around whatever elements create the narrative/event.
+Sometimes a private reading for invited guests is a part of a Workshop, and it is used as an opportunity to introduce the work to an audience for the first time.
+The length of a Workshop is determined by the needs of the project.

 Public Readings: The dramaturg, in collaboration with the playwright/creator determines when a piece is ready to meet an audience as part of the developmental process.
 Public Readings are set up so that the audience becomes part of the ongoing exploration of the work.
 They offer an opportunity for the playwright/creator and dramaturg to experience the audience’s real-time response-is the humour working, are they engaged in story, etc. If appropriate, a moderated feedback session or discussion follows the public presentation of the work in progress.
 All artists are paid for their participation in a Public Reading.